Frequently Asked Questions

 Begin by applying online with the $50 non-refundable application fee.
 The Application is a great way for us to get to know your student.
 At the end of the application is a records release.
 Students applying to grade 1 and above who have been attending another school will also need to provide school records.

 Will we be able to meet teachers before school begins?

-There are several opportunities to meet our teachers prior to the school year beginning.
-At our Open House events teachers are almost always present.
+There are several opportunities to meet our teachers prior to the school year beginning with the annual Teacher Meet & Greet where Teachers meet with kids and parents.

 Forest School Communicable Disease Action Plan